 *Check low/medium/high COVID-19 community level for DC area.

 If you can't find an answer to your question on this page or one of our linked resources , email: email@example.com.

 We must have a valid, original signature that we can authenticate before we can accept a document for publication.
-The only digitally-signed document that meets that criteria is an electronically-signed Word file sent through the webportal.
-So, if you can't use the webportal, you must send the paper package.
+The only digitally-signed document that meets that criteria is an electronically-signed Word file sent through the webportal (opton 1).
+If you (or your agency) can't electronically-sign documents or use the webportal, contact firstname.lastname@example.org.
+We may have a solution that will allow for electronic signature or use of the webportal.
+If we cannot work out a solution, you must send the paper package (option 2).

 Option 1 (preferred method)

 - Read more about the process (DDH, Appendix B)

 Option 2 ( if option 1 not possible)